pyos/dg/README.md

 ## dg

-A (technically) simple language that compiles to CPython bytecode.
+A (technically) simple language that compiles to CPython bytecode. **DISCLAIMER**: this project is just for fun, please don't use it for anything serious, thanks.

 ### Requirements